words by Emily Odesser (she/her)

 READ MORE 25 Sex Tips to Get You Hot, Not Bothered

-“Squirting is a gush, and a controlled one at that.”
+“Squirting is a controlled gush."

 Mainstream porn often depicts squirt as a huge fanfare, with a dramatic, well, squirt, as a grand finale.
 That can definitely happen!
 I’ve experienced it.
 But it’s not the only potential scenario.

-One night, after a hookup with significant oral sex and fingering, I noticed my bed was way wetter than anything that could’ve just happened from lubrication, spit, or sweat.
+One night, after a hookup with significant oral sex ad fingering, I noticed my bed was way wetter than anything that could’ve just happened from lubrication, spit, or sweat.
 Considering squirt occurs after consistent G-spot and clit stimulation, it’s likely it happened at some point when I was too caught up in other things to even notice.

 Alternatively, sometimes when I’ve masturbated, trying to squirt, I felt the feeling of needing to release long before it actually happened, and when I finally did, it was more of a sputter or a leak.
 All that to say that it’s not always going to be the climactic, on-demand gush you may have seen online, which is completely, totally fine.